Here’s the Amazon link: http://smarturl.it/kirbysecretgarden

-He took out his watch and showed it Maisie, eight twenty-five.
+He took out his watch and showed it to Maisie, eight twenty-five.
 Maisie looked back at her own watch, eight twenty-five again.
-The man’s smile calmed her once more, however, this time she was still aware of the tapping despite the feelings of contentment trying to drown it out.
-She put her cup down, concentrated and decided a dignified exit might be the best way to handle it.
+The man’s smile calmed her once again, however this time she was still aware of the tapping despite the feelings of contentment trying to drown it out.
+She put her cup down, concentrated, and decided a dignified exit might be the best way to handle the situation.
 ‘Well, this has been really nice, but I think I should be going.
 I do have school and all that, even if it is the last day of term.’

 Maisie glanced at her watch again.
 Still eight twenty-five.
 ‘Alright, as long as we don’t dawdle.’

 The man laughed.
 ‘Dawdle?
 Not if you don’t want to.
 However, it really does make little difference.’

 Maisie didn’t argue, she was just glad to be making her way back towards where she’d entered the garden.
 Despite what her watch was telling her, part of her brain was beginning to have doubts.

 They left the summer house, walking down a few shallow steps before, once again, she felt the gravel under her feet and heard its familiar crunch.
 Emerging through the hedge she’d seen from the summer house she saw this side of the garden was divided into separate compartments, what those over-arty gardening programs her granddad loved, might have called outside rooms.
 Not that she’d ever bought into the idea.
 After all where was the telly or a socket to plug in your phone?
 However, looking at this she kind of understood what they meant.

 ‘What do you think?’ the man asked, twirling a full circle, arms wide.